Ahooker90/llama-layer-evolution/README.md

 # Top K layer predictions

 The Following table illustrates the progression of token level predictions through out the sequential forward pass of the LLAMA-2 (alpaca fine-tuned) architecture.
+The input text used during the forward pass was *"What is the capital of Washington?
+Answer:"*

 <table>
   <tr>